zsofiasomlai/pbx-group-security/content/challenges/risk/RI-RF-risk-framework.md

 key         : RI-RF
 area        : risk
 difficulty  : medium
-skills      : TBC
+skills      : Risk Management
 ---

 Share an anonymised risk framework, policy and standard that you have created in a previous role

-This should;
+This should include details of how you:

-- embed risk management
+- embeded risk management
-- include optimising risk processes and methodology
+- included optimising risk processes and methodology in the workflows created